-V. ELSA Law Schools
+V. ELSA Law Schools1

-An ELSA Law School2 is an international event, comprising of a scientific, cultural and social programme, organised by a local or a national ELSA group, which has to follow the requirements regulated in the Council Meetings' Decision Book.3 All the regulations under the Decision Book are binding for the organising committees.
+An ELSA Law School is an international event, comprising of a academic, cultural and social programme, organised by a local or a national ELSA group, which must follow the requirements regulated in the Council Meetings' Decision Book2.
+All the regulations under the Decision Book are binding for the organising committees.
 An ELSA Law School must be an event that aims to be annual, is conducted in English and at least 7 days long.
-Moreover, it must have a minimum 20 hours of scientific programme with lectures, workshops and, other academic activities per week and also allocate time for homework to revise the lectures and prepare the next lessons.
-For that reason, ELSA Law Schools have relatively broad topics which can last for subsequent events, e.g. "Space Law" or "Energy Law" etc.
+Moreover, it must have a minimum 20 hours of academic programme with lectures, workshops and other academic activities per week and allocate time for homework to revise the lectures and prepare the next lessons.
+For that reason, the ELSA Law Schools have relatively broad topics which can last for subsequent events, e.g., "Dispute Resolution" or "Energy Law" etc.